 In 1878, Miller attended the convention of the New York Freethinkers Association in Watkins, now Watkins Glen.
 When the sex radical Josephine Tilton and two others were arrested for selling the marriage reform tract Cupid’s Yokes, Miller paid Tilton’s bail—only to renege after reading Cupid’s Yokes and finding it repellent.
 Refusing further offers of bail, Tilton spent an extended period in the Watkins jail, seeking to maximize the village’s costs as a protest.

-With her daughter Anne Fitzhugh Miller, Miller further advanced the suffrage cause by co-founding the Geneva Political Equality Club in 1897 and in 1903, the Ontario County Political Equality Club.
-Political equality clubs were then a favored vehicle for organizing suffrage work at the local and regional level.
+With her daughter Anne Fitzhugh Miller, Miller further advanced the suffrage cause by co-founding the Geneva Political Equality Club on November 30, 1897.
+This was done in response to the 1897 NYSWSA convention, held earlier that month, at which delegates had observed that Geneva needed a city-level political equality club.
+(Such clubs were a favored vehicle for organizing suffrage work at the local and regional level.)
+In 1903, the Millers organized the Ontario County Political Equality Club, serving the county of which Geneva was located.
 By 1907, when another NYSWSA convention was held in Geneva, the Geneva Political Equality Club was the largest single such organization in New York State.

 Miller died on May 22, 1911, aged 88.

 In the same year, the 91-year-old William Smith laid the cornerstone for William Smith College for Women’s first residence hall: Miller House, named, of course, for the indefatigable Elizabeth.